How we can help

-- held outdoors with large crowds, i.e. public entertainment, large number of vehicle movements, fireworks or bonfire, celebrity, VIP etc
+- it is held outdoors with large crowds, i.e. public entertainment, large number of vehicle movements, fireworks or bonfire, festivals, celebrity, VIP etc.

-- a major sporting event - first time or routine sporting fixtures
+- it is a major sporting event - first time or routine sporting fixtures

-- an indoor event with large crowds of a particular type, popular music events, political or religious gatherings
+- it is an indoor event with large crowds of a particular type, popular music events, political or religious gatherings

-- a march or parade, cycling or running
+- it is a march or parade, cycling or running event

 Visit the Street Party site for further information.